1. For local face to face deals.

 - Look over their ad carefully.
 Watch for specific things that should raise warning signs.
 Such as; Firearms not properly classified in the listing(ex. an AR-15 or handgun classified as Non-Restricted), No phone number listed or phone number with an area code that is not local to that area, or a phone number that is text only or goes to an automated system(Please note that we have blocked scammers that had ads in several different provinces, and each ad had the correct area code in the phone number.
-Lesson here is that the correct area code does not guarantee that this seller actually lives in the area that they claim to.).
+Lesson here is that the correct area code does not guarantee that this seller actually lives in the area that they claim to.
+There are apps out there that scammers use to create new phone numbers at will with the proper area code and forward the calls to their phone.).
 Ads that have unusually low pricing should also alert you to proceed with caution.
 If the 'view map' location indicated by the postal code that they list does not line up with their supposed location.
 Images that appear to be swiped from an online source instead of uploaded photos.
 You can actually do an image search on Google to see if the image was swiped from other websites(Sometimes images that have been swiped still do not show up when searched with Google Images).

 - If the seller refuses to speak on the phone.
 Or if they refuse to meet in person to let you inspect the item before you buy.
 Even if you don't live around the person you are looking to buy from, you can offer to have a family member or friend, who lives in that area to come check it out before you buy.
 If they refuse that offer, they are 99% likely to be a scammer.

 To protect your own PAL.
 It is best practice to only give the seller the information on your PAL, rather than a photo of your PAL card.
 The seller can call the CFP to verify your PAL without seeing an actual photo of your PAL.
-The information that is needed from the PAL is; Name as appears on the card, PAL number, expiry date, and birth date as it is written on the card.
+The information that is needed from the PAL is; Name as appears on the card, PAL number, and expiry date.

 If you find a member who you suspect to be a scammer.
 PLEASE...
 Contact us to report it so that we can remove that member from the site.
 When you do this, hit the 'Report Ad' button on the ad, or please include the following in your email;